Dmytro-Yakovenko/MeetUp/backend/README.md

     ```json
     {
-      "message": "Group couldn't be found",
+      "message": "Group couldn"t be found",
       "statusCode": 404
     }
     ```

-### Request a Membership for a Group based on the Group's id
+### Request a Membership for a Group based on the Group"s id

 Request a new membership for a group specified by id.